grafana/loki/operator/docs/lokistack/object_storage.md

 ### Installation

-* Deploy the loki operator to your cluster.
+* Deploy the loki-operator to your cluster.

 * Create an Object Storage secret with keys as follows: